 When comparing Riot vs Tox, the Slant community recommends Riot for most people.
-In the question“What are the best ways to transmit sensitive information over the Internet?”
-Riot is ranked 9th while Tox is ranked 11th.
+In the question“What are the best cross-platform & encrypted messaging apps?”
+Riot is ranked 1st while Tox is ranked 5th.

 Ranked in these QuestionsQuestion Ranking